alvaro-o/Customer-churn-prediction/README.md

 5. `python3 -m src.feature_engineering` generates the file full_data.parquet (used for training)

 Once full_data.parquet is generated, training notebooks and traind & inference scripts are ready to use.
 Final training notebook is train_boosting.ipynb.

+## Project Report
+The full project report is available in `docs/project_report.pdf`.